 In Standard Tier: Backends must be in the same region as the forwarding rule, but can be in any VPC network.

 ||All backends must be in the same VPC network and the same region as the backend service.
 The backend service must also be in the same region and VPC network as the forwarding rule.|

 Workloads that require regionalized resources for compliance reasons mandate that certain resources must be kept in a specific region, or require traffic to be terminated in a given region.

-The global external HTTP(S) load balancers and SSL proxy load balancers terminate Transport Layer Security (TLS) in locations that are distributed globally, so as to minimize latency between clients and the load balancer.
-If you require geographic control over where TLS is terminated, you should use either the regional external HTTP(S) load balancer, or the Network Load Balancing where you terminate TLS on backends that are located in regions appropriate to your needs.
+The global external HTTP(S) load balancers and external SSL proxy load balancers terminate Transport Layer Security (TLS) in locations that are distributed globally, so as to minimize latency between clients and the load balancer.
+If you require geographic control over where TLS is terminated, you should use either the regional external HTTP(S) load balancer, or the network load balancer where you terminate TLS on backends that are located in regions appropriate to your needs.

 Load balancer resilience to outages

 Load balancers are a critical component of most highly available applications.
 Google Cloud offers both regional and global load balancers.
 In either case, it is important to understand that the resilience of your overall application depends not just on which load balancer you choose, but also on the redundancy of your backend services.